wesleybertipaglia/adventofcode/README.md

 # Events Repository

-This repository serves as a centralized hub for various templates designed specifically for hackathons, competitions, and other tech events.
-Whether you're organizing an event or participating in one, these templates will help you streamline the documentation process and ensure that important information is effectively communicated.
+This repository serves as a centralized hub of events that i have participated, like hackathons, competitions, and other tech events.

 ### 📃 Features: